 If you would like to know more about History in the National Curriculum visit https://www.gov.uk/government/collections/national-curriculum

-In the Autumn term, children in our Early Years classes have been finding out about themselves and their families in their All About Me topic.
-They have talked about who is part of their immediate and wider family and celebrated their diversity and similarities.
-This helps them to understand each other's differences and how they are all special and unique!
-They have also been learning about significant individuals in their People Who Help Us topic.
-This helps them to find out and understand the different roles that individuals play in their lives.
+In the Autumn term, children in our Early Years classes found out about themselves and their families in their All About Me topic.
+They talked about who is part of their immediate and wider family and celebrated their diversity and similarities.
+This helped them to understand each other's differences and how they are all special and unique!